Aaron Freed’s Discography

 original compositions

 These are juvenilia, but I’m still proud of parts of them.
-Saying this has a 1997 release date might not be strictly accurate, since I went back and revised parts of the arrangements in 2008, but the vast majority of this material dates to the years listed in the title, and all of it was previously released (albeit among a small circle of friends and family members).
+Saying that this has a 1997 release date might not be strictly accurate, since I went back and revised parts of the arrangements in 2008, but the vast majority of this material dates to the years listed in the title, and all of it was previously released (albeit among a small circle of friends and family members).
 Most tracks are original compositions, but a few are arrangements of traditional songs, and one, ‘The Colour of Night’, was cowritten with a school friend, Austin Shoemaker.

 1997 Marathon Remixes (QuickTime) Remix album 39:35 12